Sorwest/CCIceCreamMod/README.md

 ![image](https://i.imgur.com/yMDRiDk.png)
 Enjoy flying through space with your favorite snack, the Ice Cream allows players to conserve energy for later use.
 Sweet!

-(The artifact should be available as a Boss reward)

 ## Future Features
 No features in WIP.
 Possibilities: Ice Cream Artifact v2, FOXLAD character